edurant/edurant.github.io/courses/cs4981/index.md

 ## Toolset

 Rosie is MSOE's high performance supercomputer, which we will be using in this class.
-Please find the user's guide including instructions on requesting an account [here](https://msoe.dev/).
+Please find the user's guide [here](https://msoe.dev/).

 We will use MATLAB's Deep Learning Toolbox running on Rosie for this class.
 The course does not assume knowledge of MATLAB or Python, etc.